twitter/typeahead.js/README.md

 * `limit` – The max number of suggestions from the dataset to display for a given query.
 Defaults to `5`.

 * `minLength` – The minimum number characters entered in the input box before the typeahead fires up.
 Defaults to `1`.
+**>New<**: Setting this value to 0 fires up typahead on empty input box with all suggestions up to the `limit` value.

 * `template` – The template used to render suggestions.
 Can be a string or a precompiled template.
 If not provided, suggestions will render as their value contained in a `<p>` element (i.e. `<p>value</p>`).